 How Long To Deep Fry Pork Chops?

 The ingredients you add to your pork chop also add to the minutes of how long it takes for the pork chop to cook.
-A good example would be a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.
+A good example of this would be that a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.